 - If there’s one thing I know, it’s that the holidays need a warm cocktail in hand.
 Especially when you live in the tundra and like to watch the snow from inside.
 By a fire.
-Or candles.
+With candles.
 Under a blanket.

 - It reminds me of being on top of a mountain in New Zealand.

-- All the mulled spices… let’s look into it!
+- All the seasonal mulled spices.

-But give me a glass of warm, mulled wine that makes me feel all sorts of cozy?
-I’m a happy girl watching snow fall outside.
+But now, now give me a glass of warm, mulled wine that gives me ALL the cozy vibes, and I’m a happy girl watching snow fall outside.